APSU students are constantly driving change and bringing new global perspectives to University life

 » The All State student newspaper increased article posts on their website by 78%, Facebook likes jumped 27% and the newspaper had a 16% growth in Instagram followers.

-» The Office of Disability Services experienced an increase of over 100 student intakes and an increase of nearly 230 registered students with the department from fall 2015 to fall 2016.
+» The Office of Student Disability Resource Center experienced an increase of over 100 student intakes and an increase of nearly 230 registered students with the department from fall 2015 to fall 2016.
 Registered students receive assistance with navigating course requirements successfully.

 » Students attending and accessing services in the Adult & Nontraditional Student Center increased by 300 from the previous year.